Great Lakes Aquarium: Amazing Amazon

 Amazing Amazon opened in the summer of 2008.
 It features freshwater creatures from the largest river in the world.
 This includes Pacu, Arowana, Piranha, Catfish, Electric Eels, Discus.

 Unsalted Seas

 Opened in 2016, Unsalted Seas explores large lakes of the world and the animals that call them home.
-The exhibit features the largest sturgeon touch pool in North America with a primary focus on sturgeon from Russian and North Asian waters.
-Several species of those sturgeon including Beluga, Sevruga, Sterlet and Osetra came from Sturgeon Aquafarms in Florida.
+The exhibit features the second largest sturgeon touch pool in North America with a primary focus on sturgeon from Russian and North Asian waters.
+Several species of those sturgeon including Beluga, Sevruga, Sterlet and Russian.
+Most originated from Sturgeon Aquafarms in Florida.

 Raptor Ridge

-Opened in 2019, Raptor Ridge is home to a non-releasable Bald Eagle and Turkey Vulture.
+Opened in 2019, Raptor Ridge is home to a Bald Eagle, Bogey, and a Turkey Vulture, Horus, both of which are non-releasable.
 This exhibit explores migration, rehabilitation, and care of birds of prey species.